changx03/baard/README.md

 ### Available options

 - '-s', '--seed': Seed value.
-The result folder name is based on the seed value.
+The **output folder name** is based on the seed value.
 - '-d', '--data': Dataset.
 Either `MNIST` or `CIFAR10`.
 (TODO: Add SVHN, and tabular datasets.)
 - '--n_att': Number of adversarial examples want to generate.
 Default is `100`.
 Use `1000` for the actual experiment.
 - '--n_val': Number of validation examples.
 The validation set comes from the correctly classified test set.